les expositions — 2025

 Origins of the works :

-Germany, England, Austria, Belgium, Brazil, Canada, China, Spain, United States, France, Greece, Hungary, Italy, Japan, Kenya, Macedonia, Morocco, Netherlands, Portugal, Russia, Senegal, Serbia, Sweden, Switzerland, Czechia, Uruguay.
+Germany, England, Austria, Belarus, Belgium, Brazil, Canada, China, Spain, United States, France, Greece, Hungary, Italy, Japan, Kenya, Macedonia, Morocco, Netherlands, Norway, Portugal, Roumania, Russia, Senegal, Serbia, Sweden, Switzerland, Czechia, Uruguay.

 All the works received will be exhibited and documented.